Guide

 Here's what the application typically requires:

 Check local regulations through the California Governor's Office of Business and Economic Development (CalGOLD) or contact your city clerk's office directly.
-Processing usually takes one to four weeks after you submit a complete application.
+Processing usually takes one–four weeks.

 4. Apply for any extra permits you need